Cybersecurity

 Li and Arora are delving into enhancing the security protocols governing these exchanges, specifically focusing on flash loan attacks.
 These attacks involve borrowing cryptocurrency assets, manipulating prices, and profiting in seconds.
 Through meticulous research and innovation, they aspire to prevent or detect such attacks, bolstering the safety of cryptocurrency users.

-Network Resilience in the Face of Disaster
+Safeguarding the Internet in the Face of Disaster

 Ram Durairajan, an assistant professor, has embarked on a mission to bolster network resilience with the support of grants exceeding $3 million from the National Science Foundation and other sources.
 Collaborating with PhD student Matthew Hall, Durairajan’s work revolves around thwarting denial of service threats by reconfiguring data transmission paths.